Diebbo/assignment-3-computational-geometry/report/chapters/graham-bench.typ

 The code (in this example, using the `std::deque` container) can be found in @app:graham_deque.

 From the benchmark below we can see that this change actually makes the algorithm run slower.
+We hypothesized that this was due to differences in the cache behaviour, either between the two underlying data structures, or because we insert separately at the beginning and at the end.
+We tried running `perf stat` on our code, and found that that was not what was happening. instead, the cache misses increased by just 3%.
+We were unable to pinpoint exactly why the second version was slower.

+Upon digging more into the results, we found that

 #bench.algocmp_plot("grahamvec", "grahamdeque", label1: "Normal version", label2: "Single-pass version")

+=== Optimizations

+In order to have a more fair comparison we decided to also benchmark the code compiled with optimizations turned on.
+The results are shown below.

+#bench.lq.diagram(
+  bench.plot_bench("grahamvec", "square_optimized"),
+  bench.plot_bench("grahamvec", "square"),
+  xlabel: "Number of elements",
+  ylabel: "Running time (ms)",
+  xscale: bench.log2,
+  yscale: "log",
+  legend: (position: top + left),
+  width: 100%,
+  height: 6cm,
+)<fig:quickhull-bench-loglog>